Get on the Road to Great Content

 - What page on my website has the most incoming links from other websites?
 What’s the topic?

 - What information is currently found on my homepage?
 Is it company information or something guiding people to click?

 - Is boilerplate copy somewhere on my homepage or internal pages?
 If so, what does it say?

 Go through the answers to these questions and pick out the topics or themes that are recurring.
 These are indicators of the types of content your current customers and potential clients are interested in.

-For Roundpeg.biz, we’ve identified a few blog posts and webpages that consistently send us quality web traffic week after week.
+Here at Roundpeg, we’ve identified a few blog posts and webpages that consistently send us quality web traffic, week after week.
 For example, our marketing position statement blog consistently sends new visitors to our site.
 There is a clear desire from our audience to learn more about this topic and it’s an important part of our future road map.